Honda makes its first annual loss in 70 years - MyJoyOnline

 The firm said it was scrapping some of its EV production targets and would source parts from China, where prices are lower, to keep costs down.

-It cited changes in US policy as adding to its losses, including tax incentives having been taken away for US consumers purchasing EVs, and the imposition of tariffs.
+It cited changes in US policy as adding to its losses, including the removal of tax incentives for US consumers purchasing EVs and the imposition of tariffs.

-US consumers could previously receive up to $7,500 (£5,500) in tax credits if they purchased a new EV, but this was scrapped by President Donald Trump in September 2025.
+US consumers could previously receive up to $7,500 (£5,500) in tax credits for purchasing a new EV, but this was scrapped by President Donald Trump in September 2025.

-His tariffs on imported cars and auto parts in 2025 also bruised profits at several major auto manufacturers, despite a reduction in the tariffs from 25% to 15%.
+His tariffs on imported cars and auto parts in 2025 also bruised profits at several major auto manufacturers, despite a reduction from 25% to 15%.

 Honda said it was now going to focus on growing its successful motorcycle business, its financial services and its hybrid vehicle manufacturing.